VanLaser/analog-controls-for-armored-core-ps2/README.md

 Patched game only works with the controller in 'analog' mode.

-Normally this can be configured in your PS1 emulator settings, or by pressing the controller 'digital/analog switching mode' button, if it has one.
+Normally this can be configured in your PS1 emulator settings, or **by pressing the controller 'digital/analog switching mode' button**, if it has one.

 Duckstation emulator knows that the game only works in digital mode, therefore by default it won't allow switching to analog mode from the GUI.
-BUT, you can still switch to analog mode by pressing your controller's analog button.
+BUT, you can still switch to analog mode by pressing your controller's analog button (and this is the simple, recommended approach).

-To default to analog mode when the game starts, edit 'Duckstation/resources/gamesdb.json' with a text editor, search for 'SLUS-01323' and modify the "controller" entry value from "DigitalController" to "AnalogController".
+Optional: to default to analog mode when the game starts, edit 'Duckstation/resources/gamesdb.json' with a text editor, search for 'SLUS-01323' and modify the "controller" entry value from "DigitalController" to "AnalogController".